Selected Performance Works

 Warren Chipp (Brian Simmons) views White Lightning Network TV anchor Hedda "Buttermilk" Duckbill (Laura Robards) with guest comentator Gabriel Noitallde (Emil Guillermo).
 Photo by Tennessee Reed.

-Kala Parmar (Monisha Shiva, center) joins an interview by journalist Melody Wells (R) with Warren Chipp (Brian Simmons, L), where they tell him he has won a lawsuit and will be reinstated as a San Francisco Chrysalis journalist.
+Kala Parmar (Monisha Shiva, center) joins an interview by journalist Melody Wells (R) with Warren Chipp (Brian Simmons, L), where they inform him that he has won a lawsuit and will be reinstated as a San Francisco Chrysalis journalist.
 Photo by Tennessee Reed.